MikeMilenk/Troubleshooting-RDP-Connection-to-Windows-11-VM-Proxmox/README.md

 ### Network Setup

-To enable secure remote access, I configured a VPN using Tailscale.
+To enable secure remote access, I configured a VPN using [Tailscale] (https://tailscale.com).

-- All virtual machines were connected to a shared private network via Tailscale
+- All VMs were connected to a shared private network via Tailscale
 - Each VM received an internal Tailscale IP address (100.x.x.x)
+- My physical machine (used for RDP connections) was also connected to the same Tailscale network
 - This allowed remote access as if all devices were on the same local network

 This approach eliminated the need for port forwarding and reduced exposure to external threats.